- Business and Employment»

 Economy Thrives In Omaha-Council Bluffs Metro

-This Metro Area is home to at least 823,000 people at the end of 2007.
-From 2006 - 2008, the number of jobs, including growth and turnover, continued to increase overall, despite entering a recession in the 4th Qtr of 2008.
+From 2006 - 2008, the number of jobs, including growth and turnover, continued to increase overall, despite the USA entering a recession in 2008.

 Economically successful American cities often host 10 major employers that outshine all the rest in business results.
 Omaha boasts a Top 15, with another four contributed by Council Bluffs.